BehnazP/SpatioCompo_entireHolocene_NA/README.md

 24. Land_Cover_11000.csv
 25. Land_Cover_11500.csv

-based on the results in X (paper url)
+based on the results in Paper (soon to be submited)

 The columns represent